MichaelPesce/orphaned-wells-ui/deployment/README.md

 prepares only that record.
 Missing schemas do not prevent browsing; failed API requests display an error with Retry in the frontend.

+The backend also preserves indexed `dateCreated` sorting for All Records by hiding retired attributes after metadata filtering, ranking, and pagination.
+Update/rebuild the backend to get this fix; the frontend API and Compose settings are unchanged.
+Existing databases can keep their `dateCreated` index, and no `allowDiskUse` setting or schema migration is needed.

 Schema retirement/replacement runs as an explicit mutation, and saved package imports can resume their reconciliation steps.
 For a repo-package update or old retirement definitions that have not been applied, use the optional bounded